 The new font will be used the next time an object dialog box, the Main menu or a Text item is displayed.

 The font information is held in CHAM.INI, which can be edited from File - open file for editing.
-The default font is Courier new.
+The default font is Consolas.
 The System font also works well.
 The dialogs are designed to work best with fixed pitch fonts.